-Do boys wear leotards?
-Yes, boys do wear leotards but they wear them under shorts, leggings or tights, whereas it is more common for girls to wear their leotard on top of their tights or with a chiffon skirt so you can easily tell they are wearing one.
+Yes, boys do wear leotards but they wear them under shorts, leggings, or tights, whereas it is more common for girls to wear their leotards on top of their tights or with a chiffon skirt so you can easily tell they are wearing one.

 Just as there are differences between boys’ jeans and girls’ jeans, there are differences in leotards for boys and girls as well.
 We will discuss how they are made differently including a whole heap of information on what a dance belt is, but first…..

 What is a leotard and where did they come from?